 The Reef Islands are located towards the eastern end of Solomon Islands and comprise many small low lying coral islands inhabited by Polynesian and Melanesians.
 A Solomon Islands Red Cross team carried out a community-based participatory Vulnerability Capacity Assessment (VCA) on the low lying coral islands of Pileni, Nukapu, Nifiloli, Nupani and Matema that are part of the Reef Islands.
 Findings of the assessment have highlighted the high level of exposure of the low lying islands to coastal erosion and salt water intrusion into underground wells from rising sea level and storm surges.
 The islands are also in the path of cyclones and have suffered losses over the past years.
 Many of the inhabitants have left the islands to the neighbouring high island of Santa Cruz as well as to other parts of the country.
-The remaining population is still relatively denser than other parts of land and food shortages.
+The remaining population is still relatively denser than other parts of the country and people are now experiencing hardships such as water shortages, loss of land and food shortages.
 The Reef Islands is one of the priority areas for further study as part of the national governments plan to re-locate people as a longer term last resort measure.